Your experience in detail.

 Dublin: between past and present.

-Your farewell is slowly approaching, but one final highlight still awaits you.
-If you wish, you can take a guided tour of beautiful Dublin.
-This is where past and present merge into one harmonious whole – thanks to the unique mix of long streets in Georgian style and modern architecture.
+The time to say goodbye is approaching, but there is still one final highlight awaiting.
+If you wish, you can join a guided tour of the beautiful Dublin, where history and modernity blend into a harmonious whole.
+This is thanks to the unique combination of long Georgian-style streets and contemporary architecture.
 The bustling Grafton Street offers a wealth of shopping opportunities.
-And did you know that one of Dublin’s newer landmarks is jokingly referred to by locals as the "world’s largest toothpick"?
-This is the "Spire", a 123-metre-high stainless steel column erected in 2003 next to the main post office on O’Connell Street.
+And did you know that one of Dublin’s more recent landmarks is jokingly referred to by the locals as the “world’s tallest toothpick”?
+This refers to the “Spire”, a 123-metre stainless steel pillar erected in 2003, located next to the General Post Office on O’Connell Street.

 The travel route at a glance.